distributedci/dci-blog/content/2022-05-06-cnf-cert-suite-with-dci-openshift-app-agent.md

 This blog post is useful for people getting familiar with  the usage of CNF Cert Suite using `dci-openshift-app-agent` as a tool to automate the whole process.
 We are going to focus mainly in 3 areas:

-1. The code structure of the `dci-openshift-app-agent`, in terms of the integration of the CNF Cert Suite, will be reviewed, focusing on the [cnf-cert](https://github.com/redhat-cip/dci-openshift-app-agent/tree/master/roles/cnf-cert) role.
+1. The code structure of the `dci-openshift-app-agent`, in terms of the integration of the CNF Cert Suite, will be reviewed, focusing on the [cnf_cert](https://github.com/redhatci/ansible-collection-redhatci-ocp/tree/main/roles/cnf_cert) role.
 2. A practical example already defined on `dci-openshift-app-agent`, called [tnf_test_example](https://github.com/redhat-cip/dci-openshift-app-agent/tree/master/samples/tnf_test_example), will be presented, in order to see how to define a workload, based on containers and operators, that will be deployed on a running OpenShift cluster with DCI in order to be tested by CNF Cert Suite.
 3. We will review the configuration needed to deploy the `tnf_test_example` and have it tested using the CNF Cert Suite all via the `dci-openshift-app-agent`.

 The targeted audience for this blog post is people that are used to using CNF Cert Suite and `dci-openshift-app-agent`.
 For a more general overview, please see the [following presentation](https://drive.google.com/file/d/1k_UUOb4tAeWOR5YBYEDQI-531C5L-IVx/view) (based on CNF Cert Suite v3.2.0).
 Also, please refer to the documentation for tools like dci-openshift-app-agent, CNF Cert Suite, etc. to get more particular details about them.

 Note that this blog post is based on CNF Cert Suite v4.2.4.
-Please check regularly the `cnf-cert` role documentation to see what's new for the latest CNF Cert Suite stable release, because the information you will see in this blog post may be different for different releases than v4.2.4.
+Please check regularly the `cnf_cert` role documentation to see what's new for the latest CNF Cert Suite stable release, because the information you will see in this blog post may be different for different releases than v4.2.4.

-## Code structure: the cnf-cert role
+## Code structure: the cnf_cert role

 This Ansible role, included on `dci-openshift-app-agent`, encapsulates the logic for the CNF Cert Suite, based on the following assumptions regarding the certification suite: